ahk-ch/chamb.net/readme.md

 - [Git][git_path] | Git is a widely used version control system for software development.

 ## Testing
-- Create database with name: chamb_net.
+- Create database with name: chamb_testing.
 This is the database the phpunit will try to use.

 ### Add credentials
 - Create environment variables using the .env.example.